maxime-tournier/sofa-tutorial/README.md

-This repository contains a series of [SOFA](https://www.sofa-framework.org) python scenes introducing rigid bodies simulation.
+This repository contains a tutorial series of [SOFA](https://www.sofa-framework.org/) python scenes for basic rigid body simulation.

 # Requirements

 You need an up-to-date build of the SOFA framework, compiled with the `SofaPython` and `Compliant` plugins.
-To enable these, copy the `custom_options.cmake` file to the sofa root folder (or add its content to the existing one, if any), then re-run `cmake`:
+To enable these, copy the `custom_options.cmake` file to the SOFA root folder (or add its content to the existing one, if any), then re-run `cmake`:

 ```sh